 The resident will live and train in Thermopolis during the remainder of the second and third year.
 We believe that the continuity of care is the center of what we do and the educational structure will emphasize this through the training process.
-Residents will see patients at the Red Rock Clinic in Thermopolis, the Hot Springs County memorial Hospital, and either the Worland or Basin Clinic.
+Residents will see patients at the Hot Spring Health Clinic in Thermopolis, Hot Springs Health Hospital, and either the Worland or Riverton Clinic.
 Residents will spend 5-6 half days in their continuity clinic weekly.
 They will admit patients to the hospital, do ER shifts, and attend deliveries all during the course of a week.
-Additionally they will work with community and visiting attendings to gain experience in specialties such as Radiology, Surgery, Gynecology, Ortho, Cardiology, etc.
+Additionally they will work with community and visiting attendings to gain experience in specialties such as Radiology, Surgery, Gynecology, Orthopedics, Cardiology, etc.

 Hospital work will include daily rounds and will involve managing adult, pediatric, maternity, and neonatal patients.

 In Thermopolis three Thursday afternoons a month residents will have didactics covering all aspects of family medicine.
 These will be attended via video conferencing like ZOOM.
 The 4th Thursday the residents will travel to Casper for SIM labs.
-Once a month will have SIM lab in Thermopolis as well for Ultrasound training, mock codes for trauma, cardiac arrest, difficult delivery, neonatal resuscitation, acute stroke care.
+Ultrasound training, mock codes for trauma, cardiac arrest, difficult delivery, neonatal resuscitation, acute stroke care.
 Morning teaching will cover various internal medicine, OB, surgery, and outpatient topics.
 Morning report will occur daily for new admissions and review of current inpatients.